shivamdevs/lucide-cli/README.md

 ## TypeScript Definitions

-If you selected TypeScript as the language, the tool will automatically create a TypeScript definitions file for you in the directory you provided with the name `index.ts`.
+If you selected TypeScript, the tool will automatically create a TypeScript definitions file for you in the directory you provided with the name `index.ts`.
 \
-All the icons added with TypeScript language will use type definitions from this file.
+All the icons added with TypeScript will use type definitions from this file.

 ## Configuration